bcylin/QuickTableViewController/README.md

 OptionRow(title: "Option", isSelected: true, action: { (sender: Row) in })
 ```

-* `OptionRow` can be used with or without `RadioSection`, which guarantees that there's only one option is selected.
+* `OptionRow` can be used with or without `RadioSection`, which allows only one selection.
 * `RadioSection` allows all options unselected by default.
-Setting `alwaysSelectsOneOption` to true will preserve one selected option.
+Set `alwaysSelectsOneOption` to true to keep one option selected.
-* `selectedOption` is available as the result of selection in `RadioSection`.

 ## Customization

 ### Rows

 All rows must conform to [`Row`](https://github.com/bcylin/QuickTableViewController/blob/develop/Source/Protocol/Row.swift) and [`RowStyle`](https://github.com/bcylin/QuickTableViewController/blob/develop/Source/Protocol/RowStyle.swift).
-Addtional interface to work with specific types of rows are represented as different [protocols](https://github.com/bcylin/QuickTableViewController/blob/develop/Source/Protocol/RowCompatible.swift):
+Additional interface to work with specific types of rows are represented as different [protocols](https://github.com/bcylin/QuickTableViewController/blob/develop/Source/Protocol/RowCompatible.swift):

 * `NavigationRowCompatible`
 * `OptionRowCompatible`